-6.102.
-Contributes and supports Blakeney Neighbourhood Plan Objectives 1 and 2.
-Core Strategy Spatial Planning Aims 1, 2 and 3.
+6.66 Contributes and supports Blakeney Neighbourhood Plan Objectives 1 and 2 Core Strategy Spatial Planning Aims 1, 2 and 3.

-14 The Town and Country Planning (Use Classes) Order 1987" (as amended).
+&lt;sup>11 The Town and Country Planning (Use Classes) Order 1987" (as amended).
 Class C3 (Dwellinghouses).
-Blakeney Draft Neighbourhood Plan

-6.103.
-Extensions to Holiday Let Accommodation
+Holiday Let Accommodation

-6.104.
 Ambition: Extensions to Holiday Let Accommodation - seeking to reduce the impact any extension to holiday accommodation has on residents.

-- 6.105.
-Policy 5 of the Blakeney Neighbourhood Plan provides clarity as to what criteria will be considered important in proposals for extensions to properties that are classified as holiday lets (properties that are classified and registered as holiday lets or have holiday usage restrictions). - 6.106.
-High land and property values in Blakeney have resulted in 'overdevelopment' of sites.
-This has then resulted in traffic and parking problems on roads nearby, due to loss of parking spaces 'on site', and can in some instances result in a dwelling which becomes unsuitable for permanent occupation due to the loss of amenity (and parking) space.
-There are also amenity impacts on nearby residents in terms of noise, additional traffic and taking house prices beyond the affordability of many local people. - 6.107.
-Preserving the amenity of local residents is important when any increased use of holiday accommodation, through the provision of additional living space by way of extensions is provided.
-Holiday lets classed as 'sui generis' use do not benefit from those permitted rights that only apply to dwellinghouses.
+- 6.67 Policy 5 of the Blakeney Neighbourhood Plan provides clarity as to what criteria will be considered important in proposals for extensions to properties that are classified as holiday lets (properties that are classified and registered as holiday lets or have holiday usage restrictions). - 6.68 High land and property values in Blakeney have resulted in 'overdevelopment' of sites.
+This has then resulted in traffic and parking problems on roads nearby, due to loss of parking spaces 'on site' and can in some instances result in a dwelling which becomes unsuitable for permanent occupation due to the loss of amenity (and parking) space.
+There are also amenity impacts on nearby residents in terms of noise, additional traffic and taking house prices beyond the affordability of many local people. - 6.69 Preserving the amenity of local residents is important when any increased use of holiday accommodation, through the provision of additional living space by way of extensions is provided.
+Holiday lets - classed as 'sui generis' use - do not benefit from those permitted rights that only apply to dwellinghouses.

-POLICY 5: Extensions to Holiday Let Accommodation
+Policy 5 - Extensions to Holiday Let Accommodation

-All proposals for extensions to holiday let accommodation must:
+All proposals for extensions to holiday let accommodation shall meet the following criteria: